vercel/next.js/docs/api-reference/next/router.md

 - `isReady`: `boolean` - Whether the router fields are updated client-side and ready for use.
 Should only be used inside of `useEffect` methods and not for conditionally rendering on the server.
 See related docs for use case with [automatically statically optimized pages](/docs/advanced-features/automatic-static-optimization.md)
 - `isPreview`: `boolean` - Whether the application is currently in [preview mode](/docs/advanced-features/preview-mode.md).

+> Using the `asPath` field may lead to a mismatch between client and server if the page is rendered using server-side rendering or [automatic static optimization](/docs/advanced-features/automatic-static-optimization.md).
+Avoid using `asPath` until the `isReady` field is `true`.

 The following methods are included inside `router`:

 ### router.push